-The SFC scan is a troubleshooting utility that scans your Windows system files and verifies their integrity.
+The SFC scan is a troubleshooting tool that checks the integrity of your Windows system files.
 If an SFC scan finds corrupted files, it replaces them with fresh versions from a cached folder in your %systemroot% folder.

 Usually, you’ll need to restart after an SFC scan to ensure everything is in order, but sometimes a reboot isn’t necessary.
 To perform an SFC scan:

 - Select Start > Run (or press + R).